 Nahlia stiffened.
 This wasn't another mere test of intellect.
-Her examination was shifting to something else entirely.
+Her exam was shifting to something else entirely.
 She didn't dare lie, not with so many eyes fixed on her.
 But could she tell them the truth?
 How would they react if they learned of Thane?

 "I'm not sure," was all she could manage.

-Lady Raider could've spoken with the council about this, Nahlia realized.
+Lady Raider could have spoken with the council about this, Nahlia realized.
 Her spies could have seen her talking with Thane in Dresten, or even in the Moonstone Inn.
 What if the Council had all these answers, and this was all a test of her honesty?

 Elveron learned forward.
 "Go on."